Protests erupt nationwide for second day over Trump's travel ban

 New York City

-In New York City, thousands of protesters were gathering in Manhattan's Battery Park on Sunday afternoon for a march and second day of protests.
+In New York City, thousands of protesters gathered in Manhattan's Battery Park on Sunday afternoon for a march and second day of protests.

 The New York immigration Coalition's Executive Director Steve Choi told NBC News 12,000 people had signed up for the rally.